 Please note that no more than one full individual studies course (viz. two half-courses) can be counted towards any philosophy program.

-Note also that, although it is called an “individual” studies project, there is no reason that two or more students cannot take an individual studies project together, as a group, with a single faculty supervisor.
+Note also that, although it is called an “individual” studies project, two or more students may take an individual studies project together, as a group, with a single faculty supervisor.